farazkh1/digital-connectivity-standard-of-living/README.md

 ## Conclusion

-While FE models suggest a beneficial within-country link between broadband expansion and poverty reduction, establishing a clear causal effect is challenging.
-The contradictory IV result underscores this difficulty.
-Policies should likely focus not just on infrastructure access (subscriptions) but critically on promoting affordable and effective *usage* and digital literacy.
+Fixed Effects analysis supports a link between within-country broadband expansion and improvements in poverty and literacy.
+However, the contradictory 2SLS results prevent strong causal claims based on subscriptions alone.
+The findings emphasize the complexity of the digital divide and suggest policies should focus on both infrastructure *and* promoting effective, affordable internet *usage* and skills.
+Visualizations in Tableau aid in exploring geographic disparities and trends.

 ## Team